What happens to your Amazon returns? Sometimes, they go to the highest bidder - NewsBreak

 Anyone willing to bid on a pallet of mystery goods can end up with a load of returned items shipped to their house.
 Whether or not there’s anything valuable in that delivery can turn out to be a mixed bag.
 There’s a whole sub-genre of YouTube content dedicated to bidding thousands of dollars on a pallet of Amazon returns, then unboxing them to tabulate if it was worth it, to see if the YouTuber’s gamble paid off.

 Here’s how the whole process works.
-Sellers who use Amazon’s platform can opt to have returned items sent back to them — so they can figure out what to do with them — or they can choose to route their returns straight to liquidation, according to Amazon.
+Sellers who use Amazon’s platform can opt to have returned items sent back to them — so they can figure out what to do with them — or they can choose to route their returns straight to liquidation, according to Amazon .Taco Bell’s first restaurants only offered 5 items, and most are no longer on the menu

 Before sending the returned items to a wholesale liquidator, Amazon says someone will inspect the products and put them in one of four categories: “Used – Like New, Used – Very Good, Used – Good, and Used – Acceptable.”